indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/Checkpoints.md

 ### Returning values to a Checkpoint
 Checkpoints can also be used to return values to a caller.

-First we establish our checkpoint, but also adding a handler that receives a specific value type.
+As before we establish our checkpoint, but this time we add a handler that receives a specific value type.
 ```swift
 // Define a checkpoint with a value handler.
 .navigationCheckpoint(.settings) { (result: Int) in